ashtonflinders/CAGEO_2014/README.md

 Evaluation of Arctic Multibeam Sonar Data Quality using Nadir Crossover Error Analysis and Compilation of a Full-Resolution Data Product

-Ashton F. Flinders
-Larry A. Mayer
-Brian A. Calder
-Andrew A. Armstrong
+Ashton F. Flinders, Larry A. Mayer, Brian A. Calder, Andrew A. Armstrong

 Center for Coastal and Ocean Mapping - Joint Hydrographic Center University of New Hampshire